IdentityServer/IdentityServer4/docs/topics/signout.rst

 ========

-Signing out of IdentityServer is as simple as removing the authentication cookie, but given the nature of IdentityServer we must consider signing the user out of the client applications as well.
+Signing out of IdentityServer is as simple as removing the authentication cookie, but for doing a complete federated sign-out, we must consider signing the user out of the client applications (and maybe even up-stream identity providers) as well.

 Removing the authentication cookie
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^